abinit/abinit/doc/tutorial/eph4mob.md

 The code then outputs different information.
 The first of them is the location of the Fermi level that will be used to compute the lifetimes.
-You can check that it is far enough from the band edges so that the computed mobility will be intrinsic.
+You can check that it is far enough from the band edges so that the computed mobility can be considered as intrinsic.

 ```sh
 Valence Maximum:   2.3564 (eV) at: [ 0.0000E+00,  0.0000E+00,  0.0000E+00]